FORTH-ModelBasedTracker/MocapNET/README.md

 As described in the paper, the Hierarchical Coordinate Descent Inverse Kinematics algorithm has various hyper-parameters that have been set to default values after experiments.
 Depending on your deployment scenarios you might to sacrifice some performance for better accuracy.
 You can do this by altering the IK tuning parameters by using the --ik switch

-A default run without the --ik switch is equivalent to a run using a learning rate of 0.01, 5 iterations, 30 epochs.
-The iterations variable has the biggest impact in performance.
+By issuing --ik 0.01 5 30 for example you will use a learning rate of 0.01, 5 iterations, 30 epochs.
+The iterations variable has the biggest impact in performance and overall setting it to a higher number you will get a better fit to the observed 2D data at the cost of framerate.

-A normal run without the --ik flag is equivalent to

 ```
 ./MocapNET2LiveWebcamDemo --from shuffle.webm --ik 0.01 5 30